Saturday, December 10, 2022

 Milledgeville, GA 31061

 The ceremony processional will begin promptly at 12:45 p.m., with the ceremony beginning at 1:00 p.m.
 Doors will open for guests at 11:00 a.m.
 All guests must enter the Centennial Center through the main entrance.

-Bachelor’s, master’s, and specialist degree candidates must check in at the student line up area no later than 12 noon.
-Doctoral candidates and their advisors must be present no later than 11:45 a.m. in order to practice for the ceremony.
+Bachelor’s, master’s, and specialist degree candidates must check in at the student line up tents behind the Centennial Center no later than 12 noon.
+Family and guests may not accompany their student in this area.

 Graduates from prior terms who were not able to attend their commencement ceremony may also choose to participate in this event.
 Those students are asked to complete the request to participate in a later commencement ceremony form by Wednesday, December 1, 2021, to ensure inclusion in the commencement program.

 Because final grades for the Fall semester are not received until after commencement, participation in the ceremony does not guarantee that all degree requirements have been completed or that the student will graduate.

 Tickets are required for the ceremony.
-Each degree candidate will be issued up to 6 tickets.
-Children under the age of two who can sit on an adult's lap for the ceremony do not need a ticket.
+Each degree candidate will be issued 6 tickets.
+Children under the age of two who sit on an adult's lap for the ceremony do not need a ticket.